Boyle Heights: Suspects on surveillance video sought after hourslong burglary of small business

 Moments later, three men break in.
 Sanchez-Urzua said they walked out with cash from the register, a gold rosary, and tool batteries.

-A couple of hours later, a woman and two other men also steal from the store, Novedades Karen Outlet.
+A couple of hours later, a woman and two other men also steal from the store, Novedades Karen Outlet in the 2600 block of East Cesar E. Chavez Avenue.

 "We are going to keep the store open," said Sanchez-Urzua, the store's co-owner.
 "We don't really have any other choice than to keep going."

-While multiple thieves took their turn taking apart the family's investment in their store, cameras recorded the entire brazen burglary in the early hours of Saturday morning.
+While multiple thieves took turns dismantling the family's investment in their store, cameras recorded the entire brazen burglary in the early hours of Saturday morning.

 "It's just really heartbreaking seeing the footage of them just taking our stuff with no remorse," Sanchez-Urzua said.